davidalanb/cs-518-labs/02 Database/prep.md

 Submission:

-- You will submit code and notes for the concepts below.
-- You can submit code and notes separately, or just well-commented code.
+- Submit code with appropriate comments
+    - python_prep
+    - pydantic_prep
+    - pymongo_prep
 - There is nothing specific for you to implement - you should just get familiar with the concepts and DB operations below.
 - Submit to Canvas, like a reading response.
     - you should have about 400 words of code and other text, combined